newwayland/blog/content/post/how-uk-government-payments-are-made.md

 ---

 title: "How Money is Created in the UK"
-description: "Money is created in the UK by order of HM Treasury.
+summary: "Money is created in the UK by order of HM Treasury.
 Here's how it works"
 date: 2020-12-26T09:00:00Z
 tags: [mmt, uk-accounting-study, payments]